Skip to main content

 Estrogen Receptor Beta the Vascular Guardian

 ERβ often acts as a counterbalance to the proliferative signals of ERα.
 Its activation strongly inhibits the growth of vascular smooth muscle cells, a key atheroprotective mechanism.
-Like ERα, it also stimulates the production of nitric oxide, contributing to healthy and regulation.
+Like ERα, it also stimulates the production of nitric oxide, contributing to healthy vasodilation and blood pressure regulation.

 In animal models, the absence of functional ERβ is linked to the development of hypertension, particularly with aging.
 This suggests that ERβ’s primary role in the male vasculature is one of maintenance and control, actively working to keep the vessels relaxed and to prevent the cellular changes that precede vascular disease.
 The interplay between ERα and ERβ is a critical dynamic; a healthy balance between their signals is essential for maintaining vascular homeostasis.